 And here is more good news...you can freeze most fruits and vegetables.
 Some

 exceptions are leafy vegetables, like lettuce.
 Upon defrosting, leafy vegetables

-are limp, not an appealing trait for a salad.
+are limp and mushy, not an appealing trait for a salad.

 Safety First: We always stress the importance of following proper

 measures to ensure your food is safe and edible.
 This includes cleaning all

 utensils prior to use, proper preparation, storage, and thawing.When using

 any foods, our motto is "When in doubt, throw it out".